 Never mind that people who have contacted Mexicans might also be in danger.
 And, what about staying out of Mexico?
 Are there any suggested prohibitions from the Feds about traveling there to avoid being infected with the virus?
 No, no restrictions are in order according to the CDC, as investigators cannot definitively connect the U.S. cases and the Mexican cases.

+Oh, really?
+Must be the tomatoes that caused it or maybe it was the cilantro or the jalapenos.
 How is it that health officials in New York City say that those who visit California, Texas or Mexico should be aware and our national government stays silent?
 Just wondering.